 When it comes to choosing sheets, there are many options available.
-Two of the most popular options are linen and cotton sheets.
+Two of the most popular options are linen sheets and cotton sheets.
 While they share some similarities, there are a few key differences that you should be aware of when making your decision.

 Linen is a natural fiber made from the flax plant’s fibers.
 It’s obtained by soaking, drying, and bleaching the flax fibers.
 Most flax is grown in France, Belgium, and the Netherlands, but it’s also grown in other parts of Europe and even in some parts of North America.

-Cotton is a natural fiber that’s made from the cotton plant.
+Cotton is also a natural fiber that’s made from the cotton plant.
 It’s typically obtained through spinning and weaving processes, which weaves together the fibers of the cotton plant to create fabric.
 Cotton is primarily grown in India, China, Pakistan, and various parts of the United States.

 Linen has a unique, slightly rough texture that some people find uncomfortable.
 Cotton is much softer and smoother to the touch and is often preferred by those who want an ultra-soft feel when they sleep.
 However, both fabrics become softer with each wash and with time.